MishraSubash/connect_sp_online/README.md

 ## Getting Started
 **Creating SharePoint Client ID and Secrets**

-***Important: To generate app-based credentials, you must be a site owner of the SharePoint site.***
+***Important: To generate app-based credentials, you must be at-least a site owner of the SharePoint site.***
 - Go to the ```appregnew.aspx``` page in your SharePoint Online tenant.
 For example,
         ```https://<Your_Company>.sharepoint.com/teams/<Teams_Name>/_layouts/15/appregnew.aspx```